VoidKeishi/Vi-Hate-Speech-Detection/Note/plan.md

     + Bert
 ## Evaluation & Refinement
 - Metrics: Accuracy, F1 score
-- Phân tích các case sai để cải thiện model
+- Analyze incorrect cases to improve the model
-- Thay đổi các option trong bước preprocessing
+- Change options in the preprocessing step
-- Thay đổi model
+- Change the model
 ## Deployment
-- Dùng Flask để tạo API
+- Use Flask to create an API
-- Dùng Streamlit để tạo web app demo nhanh
+- Use Streamlit to quickly create a web app demo